fschaffner/websearchr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was 1 NOTE on win-builder:

+"checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Florian Simon Schaffner <schaffner.florian@gmail.com>'"

-* This is a new release.
+* This is the first package submission.

 ## Downstream dependencies
 There are currently no downstream dependencies.